-Software Engineering (formerly IT: Application Development)
+Software Engineering

 Program Details

 The BAS-SE program is an additional two years of full-time study beyond a two-year associate degree.
 This program was formerly known as Information Technology: App Development.
+Full-time students will complete six quarters, three courses per quarter.
+No summer courses are offered.

 Graduates are prepared to work as application developers to create wide ranges of applications for the software industry.